Jargonness

-In the above equation, $f_g$ stands for the frequency of a word's appearance in a general English-language corpus and $f_s$ stands for its frequency in a scientific corpus.
+In the above equation, $f_g$ stands for the frequency of a word's appearance in a general English-language corpus, $f_s$ stands for its frequency in a scientific corpus, and $log$ is the common (base-10) logarithm.

 Method of use

 Both the frequencies ($f_g$ and $f_s$) must be determined and then substituted in the above equation to calculate the word's jargonness.
 In case a word has no mention in the general English corpus, 3 is taken as its jargonness as suggested by the second part of the equation.
 Noticing that the logarithm in the first part of the equation is a common one (to the base 10), this simply means that the word is assumed to be a thousand times more likely to appear in a scientific text than a non-scientific one.

 Examples of corpora

 The corpora that have most commonly been employed to determine the frequencies mentioned above are the following: